 D

+Demand

+The amount/volume of gas that is directly offtaken from the National Transmission System (NTS) by our customers.Demand Forecast

+the amount of gas that is expected to be delivered through the NTS for the given Gas Day at the time of the forecast.

 De Minimis

 The activity of conducting de minimis business, ie non-transmission activities, which are subject to the limitation provided for in standard licence condition B6 Paragraph 4.